2011 Wilmington Hammerheads FC season

-The 2011 Wilmington Hammerheads season, is the club's 16th season in existence, and their second-consecutive year playing in the third division of American soccer, following a hiatus in 2009.
+The 2011 season was the Wilmington Hammerheads' 16th season in existence and their second-consecutive year playing in the third division of American soccer, following a hiatus in 2009.
 This year marks the club's debut in the newly created USL Pro League.

 Review and events

 The club was on a hiatus in 2010, and returned to fielding a professional side this year.
 They joined the USL Pro, and were allocated into the National Division, which primarily consisted of Southern clubs.

 The club signed four players from Ventura County Fusion on March 2, 2011: Dylan Riley, Ivan Becerra, Manny Guzman, and Jack Avesyan.